The morning can’t come soon enough for me. But when it does, and the light strengthens, it’s with a great revelation.

-The shapes in the dark last night which were so successful in giving me the fear were actually the famous Trotternish rock formations.
+The shapes in the dark last night, which were so successful in giving me the fear, were actually the famous Trotternish rock formations.

 Colossal rough arrow heads of granite rock point to the sky.
-And we had set up camp right underneath the centre piece, the contemptuous looking long face of rock that is the Old Man.
+And we had set up camp right underneath the centre piece – the contemptuous looking long face of rock that is the Old Man.

 A police car with lights flashing follows him around.
 Completely ignored by the bull who does whatever it likes.
 Officers have been sent to stand guard or flap arms impotently at the beast.
 This is obviously a Big Deal in Skye.

-Our own double act decide to trek up The Storr.
+Giristroula and I decide to trek up The Storr.
 It’s slow, painful going after Ben Nevis.

 The rocks seem more arresting viewed from out far anyway.
-Peering down on us grandly, rather than up close.
+Peering down on us grandly, rather than stood up close.
 The weather is bleak and we’re feeling pretty bare within.